parulv1/krishnap25.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D student in the Paul G. Allen School of Computer Science & Engineering at the **University of Washington**.
+I am a Ph.D candidate in the Davidson School of Chemical Engineering at the **Purdue University**.
-I am fortunate to be advised by [Zaid Harchaoui](http://faculty.washington.edu/zaid/) and [Sham Kakade](https://homes.cs.washington.edu/~sham/).
+I am fortunate to be advised by [Doraiswami Ramkrishna](https://engineering.purdue.edu/ramkiites/).

-I'm interested in machine learning and optimization broadly, and specifically in the setting of structured prediction.
+I'm interested in ...
-I'm honored to be chosen as a 2019 [J.P.
-Morgan PhD Fellow](https://www.jpmorgan.com/country/US/en/technology/ai/awards/phd-fellowship-award-recipients).

-Previously, I worked with [Nina Balcan](http://www.cs.cmu.edu/~ninamf/) for my Master's at **Carnegie Mellon University**.
-Before that, I was an undergrad at IIT Bombay.

-Contact me at [my-last-name] @ cs [dot] washington [dot] edu.
+Contact me at [my-last-name] 38 @ purdue [dot] edu.